rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 This script applies the K-means algorithm to 6PCs and 18PCs.
 It used the Davies Bouldin (DB) Index, Silhouette score and Elbow method to determine K, the number of clusters to use.

 <code>hdbscan_clustering.ipynb</code>:
-This script applies the HDBSCAN algorithm to the 508 wards of Guateng.
+This script applies the HDBSCAN algorithm to 6PCs and 18PCs.
 The DBCV index is used to determine the best cluster solution.

 <code>umap_clustering.ipynb</code>:
 This script explores whether implementing UMAP (instead of PCA) improves the cluster solutions obtained by HDBSCAN and K-means.